Explore Telemark

 1. The Rjukan Waterfall is unfortunately much less impressive than it used to be as most of the water has now been diverted into pipes running to the Vemork power station.

-2. Dusanfossen waterfall at Notodden
+2. Autumn at Dusanfossen waterfall in Notodden.

 Nice trip to the beautiful Dusanfossen in Jondalen, with the possibility of swimming and fishing.
 The trip takes about half an hour each way.